awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 ## Introduction

 CID allows everyone in your organization to understand your cost data by exploring interactive dashboards that you manage.
 However, having all data available for all users can be too overwhelming and mean it is more difficult to find the data they care about.
 Using [Row Level Security](https://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html) (RLS) enables you to restrict the data a user can see to just what they are allowed to.
+This works for Multiple Payers.

 ## PrerRequisite